micmejia/bible-dump/NKJV/Amos/Amos 9.md

 The Lord God of hosts, He who touches the earth and it melts, And all who dwell there mourn; All of it shall swell like the River, And subside like the River of Egypt.

 ###### 6
-He who builds His layers in the sky, And has founded His strata in the earth; Who calls for the waters of the sea, And pours them out on the face of the earth-- The Lord _is_ His name.
+He who builds His layers in the sky, And has founded His strata in the earth; Who calls for the waters of the sea, And pours them out on the face of the earth-- The Lord is His name.

 ###### 7
-"_Are_ you not like the people of Ethiopia to Me, O children of Israel?" says the Lord.
+"Are you not like the people of Ethiopia to Me, O children of Israel?" says the Lord.
 "Did I not bring up Israel from the land of Egypt, The Philistines from Caphtor, And the Syrians from Kir?

 ###### 8
-"Behold, the eyes of the Lord God _are_ on the sinful kingdom, And I will destroy it from the face of the earth; Yet I will not utterly destroy the house of Jacob," Says the Lord.
+"Behold, the eyes of the Lord God are on the sinful kingdom, And I will destroy it from the face of the earth; Yet I will not utterly destroy the house of Jacob," Says the Lord.

 ###### 9
-"For surely I will command, And will sift the house of Israel among all nations, As _grain_ is sifted in a sieve; Yet not the smallest grain shall fall to the ground.
+"For surely I will command, And will sift the house of Israel among all nations, As grain is sifted in a sieve; Yet not the smallest grain shall fall to the ground.

 ###### 10
 All the sinners of My people shall die by the sword, Who say, 'The calamity shall not overtake nor confront us.' ## Israel Will Be Restored